pvtl/docker-dev/docs/faqs.md

 ## How do I get BrowserSync working from inside a container?

-To run BrowserSync from within a container, it needs to proxy a PHP site to generate the site.
-To do this, it needs to know where the URL lives (which, from the outside world, is through the `apache` container).
+BrowserSync works by proxying a host and auto-refreshing the browser when a file was updated.
+When run from within a container, it needs to proxy the PHP site through the apache container (to get the same result that you see).

-Note: BrowserSync will only work from within the `php74-fpm` container.
+We have 2 options for this.

+### 1. Adjust your site's config

+We have a (wildcard) DNS redirect setup at `*.lde.pvtl.io` which points to the apache container's IP address.
+This is for convenience, so that our docker container can use that hostname to find the IP.
+Simply adjust your BrowserSync config to use this hostname:

+1. BrowserSync config: Instead of using the hostname `<SITE NAME>.pub.localhost`, use `<SITE NAME>.pub.lde.pvtl.io`
+1. (optional) .env: Adjust your site's hostname (usually in `.env`) to use the same `.lde.pvtl.io` alternative
+    - Primarily relevant in Wordpress sites, because Wordpress will redirect to `WP_HOME`

+### 2. Manually Define

+Alternatively, you can manually define where your host is (i.e. what is the hosts IP?).
+In our case, the IP is that of the `apache` container.

-1. `docker exec -it php74-fpm bash` - SSH into the PHP7.4 container
+1. `docker exec -it php74-fpm bash` - SSH into the container where you're running `yarn watch` from
-1. `nano /etc/hosts` - Edit the hosts files
+1. `nano /etc/hosts` - Edit the hosts file
-    - `171.22.0.10 <THIS SITE URL eg. wp.pub.localhost>` - Add the current site's URL, pointing to the `apache` container
+    - `192.168.103.1 <THIS SITE URL eg. wp.pub.localhost>` - Add the current site's URL, pointing to the `apache` container

-Now you can run `npm start` and you'll be able to access the BrowserSync version of the site at `<THIS SITE URL>:3000`
+    - You can find the apache containers IP with `ping -c 1 apache | awk -F '[()]' '{print $2}' | head -n 1`

 ---